mozillascience/studyGroup/lessons/Visualising Spatial Data/Visualising_Spatial_Data_in_R.md

 in Sierra Leone and data from the World Health Organisation on the weekly number cases in each area.

-To start you will need to download all of the data, which can be found in the gganimate_ggmap_tutorial [folder](https://github.com/AberdeenStudyGroup/SG-T14_ggmap_gganimate).
+To start you will need to download all of the data, which can be found in the [gganimate_ggmap_tutorial folder](https://github.com/AberdeenStudyGroup/SG-T14_ggmap_gganimate).
+Once you’re there, click on the green Clone or download button.You can either clone the repository on your GitHub account (if you have one) or download as a zip file.

 You will also need to install ImageMagick.
 You can download it from [here](https://www.imagemagick.org/script/download.php).

 Next open RStudio and load all of the required packages.
 If you don't have these packages already they can be installed using the ```install.packages()``` function.
 We will then include a line of code that will help gganimate find imagemagick using ```ani.options()``` from the animation package.
-You will need to include the link to your "ImageMagick" foler in Program Files followed by ```magick.exe```
+You will need to include the link to your "ImageMagick" folder in Program Files followed by ```\\magick.exe```

 ```{r}